-TERMS FOR PRIVATE PLACEMENT OF SERIES SEED PREFERRED STOCK OF FRANK INNOVATIONS INC.
+TERMS FOR PRIVATE PLACEMENT OF SERIES SEED PREFERRED STOCK OF [COMPANY] INC.

-MARCH 3, 2021
+APRIL __, 2021

-The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of Frank Innovations Inc. a Delaware corporation (the “Company”).
+The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of [Company] Inc. a Delaware corporation (the “Company”).
 Such summary of terms does not constitute a legally binding obligation.
 Any other legally binding obligation will only be made pursuant to definitive agreements to be negotiated and executed by the parties.

 Offering Terms